-BSN STUDENT HANDBOOK Nursing Essential Functions Clinical Examples Discern and interpret nonverbal Present oral reports, reports related to communication patient's condition.
+DON STUDENT HANDDOOK Nursing Essential Functions Clinical Examples Discern and interpret nonverbal Present oral reports, reports related to communication patient's condition.
 Communicate effectively by Clarify physician orders. telephone, electronic means, and in Maintain professional communication in high group settings stress or conflict situations, whether in a Communicate accurately, clinical, classroom, or other setting, and in professionally, and in a timely manner any format (verbal, written, or electronic) Communicate effectively with Refrain from disrespectful verbal or nonpatients/clients with altered verbal behavior or communication in the communication patterns or mental classroom, clinical setting, or social disorders networking sites.
-Motor Function Draw up solutions/medication in a syringe Move within confined spaces Take vital signs Sit or stand and maintain balance Insert catheters Move, position, turn, transfer, and Transmit information electronically assist with lifting without injury to self Position patients or patient Assist with transfer and ambulation of Coordinate hand/eye movements patients Stand, bend, walk, and/or sit for up to Walk without a cane, walker, or crutches 12 hours in a clinical setting Respond rapidly to emergency situations performing physical activities without Perform CPR and physical assessment jeopardizing safety of self or patients Prepare and administer medication via all Write with pen or pencil routes (oral, IV, IM, sub-q, topical) Type on keyboard Operate a fire extinguisher Evacuate patients Pick up objects Cross and I abjects with hands Enter data specific to patients (orders, nurse's Grasp small objects with hands notes, vitals, etc.) via paper chart or Push and pull 25 pounds electronic chart • Lift 25 pounds • Squeeze with hands Climb ladder/stool/stairs Flex, abduct and rotate all joints freely Professional behavior Professional behavior is expected in clinical, Convey caring, respect, sensitivity, classroom, or other settings.
+Motor Function Draw up solutions/medication in a syringe Move within confined spaces Take vital signs Sit or stand and maintain balance Insert catheters Move, position, turn, transfer, and Transmit information electronically assist with lifting without injury to self Position patients or patient Assist with transfer and ambulation of Coordinate hand/eye movements patients • Stand, bend, walk, and/or sit for up to Walk without a cane, walker, or crutches 12 hours in a clinical setting Respond rapidly to emergency situations performing physical activities without Perform CPR and physical assessment jeopardizing safety of self or patients Prepare and administer medication via all Write with pen or pencil routes (oral, IV, IM, sub-q, topical) Operate a fire extinguisher Type on keyboard Evacuate patients Pick up objects Enter data specific to patients (orders, nurse's Grasp small objects with hands notes, vitals, etc.) via paper chart or Push and pull 25 pounds electronic chart • Lift 25 pounds cicuronic chart Squeeze with hands Climb ladder/stool/stairs Flex, abduct and rotate all joints freely Professional behavior Professional behavior is expected in clinical, Convey caring, respect, sensitivity, classroom, or other settings.
 Professional tact, compassion, empathy, tolerance behavior includes acts of omission and and a healthy attitude toward others commission, verbal and non-verbal Perform safe effective nursing care for communication, written or electronic clients communication.
-Comply with JSU School of Nursing and health care agency policies Complies with professional standards such as Complex with ICH Colored of Newsins the ANA Code of Ethics, legal standards set
+Comply with JSU School of Nursing and health care agency policies Complies with professional standards such as the ANA Code of Ethics, legal standards set the ANA Code of Ethics, legal standards set forth by the Alabama Board of Nursing, and the JSU School of Nursing Scholar's Code Show respect for differences in patients, peers, faculty, staff, co-workers.